amitshree/magento2-marketplace/README.md

 #### Features
 ```
-Allow customer to register as a vendor
+Allow customers to register as a vendor
 Vendor account approval by Admin
 ```